 Naturally, sales records skyrocketed.
 Their 2017 Singles’ Day sales broke 25 billion USD, 90 percent of that coming from purchases made on mobile devices.
 There was also a 22-minute film Gong Shou Dao, starring Jack Ma and Jet Li, which premiered as part of the festival, and Pharrell performed a cringe-tastic song with Kris Wu:

-So what’s coming this year?
-Well, to get ready for what they’re billing as Singles’ Day’s 10th anniversary (and Jack Ma’s last at the helm), Alibaba launched a space station, for one thing.
-The tech giant also announced that as part of the continuing push for “New Retail”, 200,000 mom-and-pop stores will be hosting online sales and offering “augmented reality-based red packets”.
+The PR hype has continued to build.
+In 2018, for what Alibaba billed as Singles’ Day’s 10th anniversary (and Jack Ma’s last at the helm), the company launched a space station.
+The tech giant also announced that as part of the continuing push for “New Retail”, 200,000 mom-and-pop stores would be hosting online sales and offering “augmented reality-based red packets.”

-Cainiao has also reportedly chartered 51 flights to Europe, Russia and Southeast Asia, and expects to launch around 1,000 shipping containers to destinations across the globe in the wake of 11.11.
+Cainiao also reportedly chartered 51 flights to Europe, Russia and Southeast Asia for 11.11 2018, with around 1,000 shipping containers heading off to destinations across the globe in the wake of the sales event.

 Alibaba’s 11.11 crown isn’t exactly showing signs of slipping any time soon, but some have argued that there is a growing fatigue for such blatantly consumerist “festivals” among Chinese shoppers, and that from a retailer point of view “these shopping festivals are essentially conditioning consumers into a behavioural loop of withholding purchases till the next festival, then gorging themselves on deals”, as ad tech professional Kenneth Cheung has argued.

 Alibaba Promotes “Greener” 11.11 Shopping Festival, But Criticism Remains